 Here, we have a slight problem.
 The only good way to remove this moss and mold is by using a chemical to kill the growth.
 Unfortunately, it is very hard to do this without harm to the nearby environment.
 It’s never a good idea to use poisons if you can avoid it, but there are some specialty products that are sold for this purpose.
 You could always put a container at the end of your downspouts and collect the chemical for safe disposal.
-If you go that route, a 60/40 solution of bleach and water should do the job.
+If you go that route, we recommend environmentally friendly options.

 For a more environmentally friendly option, some people recommend this recipe: